bakdata/quick/docs/docs/user/examples/real-time-monitoring.md

 ## Go live

-When all resources are up, you can start to ingest data into our system.
+When all resources are up, you can start to ingest data into the system.
 Quick supports the ingest through a REST-API.
 For example, the following snippet shows a command ingesting new vehicles into the `vehicle` topic.